 What should you do when you get an inheritance?

 If you inherit wealth, don’t let inheritance anxiety get the better of you.
 Take the time to decide what your next step should be.
 Allow yourself to grieve the loss of a loved one before making any decisions.
-It is fine to wait before taking any actions.
+It is usually fine to wait before taking any actions.

 Once your inheritance is available and you are emotionally ready to make decisions, consult with a financial professional.
 He can help you look at the larger picture to determine how much money you can spend now versus how much you might want to save for the future.